 For questions, the points will go to the player that got the correct answer first.

 Displayed point values are between 250 and 1,750 per correct answer in 10 point increments with the most common increment of 50.
-The more common maximum is 1,500 with one type of question being worth 1,750, making the maximum points for one question at 5,250 before bonuses.
-The level does not set its point value nor is there a number of points per level.
-The host sets point values based on criteria discussed later.
+The more common maximum is 1,500 with one type of question being worth 1,750, making the maximum points for one question 5,250 before bonuses.

 The following list shows all possible bonuses when dealing with questions: